 About Rum Radio

-Hi everybody!
-I have no professional certificates, no degree or professional standing of any kind, but I have spent a night at a Holiday Inn Express.
+I have no professional certificates, no degree of professional standing and no letters after my name, but I have spent a night at a Holiday Inn Express.

 I came to the rooms of Alcoholics Anonymous because my wife had become unmanageable.
 She had insisted that I was an alcoholic; I insisted I was not, no way, no how.
 After an ongoing barrage of accusations, insinuations and ever uglier threats, I relented and agreed to go to a therapist.
 You see I was willing to go to any length to prove that I was Not an Alcoholic.
 After several months of therapy, the therapist suggested that I quit drinking alcohol for a year.
 I told him that was an absurd idea; I could stop drinking at any time, just not right now.

 My wife took up the battle cry, you are an alcoholic, and if you do not go AA, I will divorce you she raged.
 Again, I insisted that I was not an alcoholic.
 She paused, and said, with a steely-eyed chill, until they have an assholes anonymous you need to go to A. and A.

 I relented.
 The closest group was the Aquarius group in Dallas Texas.
 I do not remember much of my first meeting, as if they were speaking in some foreign and cryptic tongue.
 I would arrive late and leave early; again my mission was to prove that I was not an alcoholic and was willing to go to any length to prove that I was not lesser than my fellows.